Skip advert

 Advertisement

 Following the reveal of Honda’s Prelude Concept at the 2023 Tokyo Motor show, there were whispers that the firm would return to the two-door sports coupe market with a hybrid-powered production version.
-Those rumours have now become a reality, with Honda confirming that the Prelude will reach UK showrooms as a driver-oriented, electrified BMW 4-series rival.
+Those rumours became a reality earlier this year with Honda confirming that the Prelude will reach UK showrooms, and now we've seen the first test cars out on the road.

 Advertisement - Article continues below

-To drum up interest before a projected release next year, Honda has displayed the Prelude Concept at the Goodwood Festival of Speed.
-The design of the production version is still under wraps, but given that the show car lacks outlandish details and rides on sensibly-sized wheels, it's safe to assume that the concept is largely representative.
-It doesn't have the classical long bonnet, short-tail proportions of something like a Toyota Supra, hinting that the Prelude will be underpinned by a more conventional front-drive architecture – most likely borrowed from the latest Civic.
+To drum up interest before a projected release next year, Honda displayed the Prelude Concept at the Goodwood Festival of Speed.
+It didn't have the classical long bonnet, short-tail proportions of something like a Toyota Supra, hinting that the Prelude will be underpinned by a more conventional front-drive architecture – most likely borrowed from the latest Civic.

 As demonstrated by the stunning FL5 Type R, the Civic's platform can deliver a finely-honed and involving driving experience, and Honda will tap into this potential for the Prelude.
 According to Chief Engineer Tomoyuki Yamagami, the new model will ‘maintain its ‘sporty’ DNA by perfectly blending the efficiency and environmental advantages of electrified driving with an exhilarating experience behind the wheel – liberating users from their daily lives with increased driving pleasure’.